A Fun-Filled 5 Day Maui Itinerary

 Maui has over 80 pink, white and black sand beaches, a 60-mile road through lush rainforest, and loads of exhilarating and unique activities, such as hiking, surfing, and fishing.

 This 5 day Maui itinerary is suitable and adaptable for a variety of travelers.
 It includes the best travel tips, fun day trip ideas, tasty restaurant and food recommendations, and what not to miss with five days in Maui, Hawaii.

-Using the map of Maui, you can explore all the days and stops.
+A map of Maui.
+Use the map to explore all the days and stops.